jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Spinning a lie so convincing it becomes truth.

 ### Performance
-The ability to express oneself dramatically or artistically—to move, inspire, or distract others through any form of performance.
+The ability to express oneself dramatically or artistically-to move, inspire, or distract others through any form of performance.

 Examples:
 - Captivating a tavern with a ballad.